Peuf54/Peuf54/README.md

 ## 👨‍💻 Full Stack Web Developer

 I'm a Full Stack Web Developer with a knack for problem-solving and an insatiable curiosity for learning new technologies.
-I have honed my skills in Ruby, JavaScript ES6, SQL, git, GitHub, Heroku, HTML, CSS, and Bootstrap.
+I have honed my skills in Ruby, Ruby on Rails, JavaScript ES6, SQL, git, GitHub, Heroku, HTML, CSS, and Bootstrap.
 I've also dabbled in React, VueJS, PHP, Python, Java, and C++, but I'm still on the journey of mastering these technologies.

 ## 🛠️ Tinkering with Virtual Machines